EGI-Federation/documentation/content/en/users/aai/check-in/vos/_index.md

 integration.
 More Types are supported or can be requested by the VO admins.
 The `type` field can be used as a query parameter and allows the filtering of the available VOs, managed by a VO admin, by that types.
-More details in the request below.
+The how to can be found in the Request below.
 {{% /alert %}}

 <!--